Transitioning Top Tips

 Are you ready to join this Natural Hairvolution?

-Ladies, these 10 tips will aid you on your transitioning journey and give you healthy hair from Root to Tip.
+Ladies, these 10 tips will help you on your transitioning journey and give you healthy hair from Root to Tip.

 The choice to cut off your relaxed hair is down to you – it’s personal.
 Some ladies like the look of short hair on themselves, others don’t.
 Decide whether you will wait until you have sufficient growth or just reach for the shavers.